 But I did blow it and it was hard not to.
 I was getting ready to untie the lines and head out to sea and adventure.

-2008 by the Observer News Warning: mysql_num_rows(): supplied argument is not a valid MySQL result resource in /home/observer/www/www/phpjobscheduler/pjsfiles/phpjobscheduler.php on line 31
+2008 by the Observer News Warning: mysql_num_rows() expects parameter 1 to be resource, boolean given in /home/observer/www/www/phpjobscheduler/pjsfiles/phpjobscheduler.php on line 31

 Ruskin Observer News, Sun

 City Center Observer, Riverview Current, Brenda Knowles, Editor, Mitch